aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 **I used half of the money dad gave me to pay for tuition.
 After working and going to school for about 3 weeks, I quit school, got a little tuition back and went full time at the cafeteria, a job I really enjoyed.
 I went from cleaning, (a very dirty job), to being a cooks helper and then on to being a cook.
 I would call home every Sunday to give my report to mom and dad.
 At some point, when I made enough money, I sent a check back to dad for $2000.
 That Sunday when I called, dad questioned me about the check.
 I told them that I didn’t want to spring the news about quitting school until they had been repaid.
 I was so sure they were going to be very disappointed in me.
 To my surprise, mom said, “you’ll go back when you're ready”.
 And she was right, but I never again needed their financial support which felt good, and I hoped to make dad proud of me.**

+**I got up early on the day of the marathon.
+It was a Sunday.
+I didn't realize that busses don't run on Sundays until 12:00 pm.
+I missed the race.
+Part of me was relieved.
+I hadn't trained very well.**

 April 6, 1983

 From: D Henry, 1271 9th Ave. #202, Fairbanks, AK 99701